vibbits/snpeffect/README.md

 the VCF file.
 If you used something else than hg19 you will need to edit the file masterscript.pl.

-See README_OUTPUT for a description of the content of the major output files.

-The script uses a database with PDB files created by switchLab.
+The script uses a database with PDB files from the AlphaFold database.
 If this database is updated or you need an alternative, it is necessary to recreate the BLAST database.
-Execute the commands : extractseqfromPDB.pl makeblastdb -dbtype prot -in PDBsequences.fa -out PDB
+Execute the commands: extractseqfromPDB.pl makeblastdb -dbtype prot -in PDBsequences.fa -out PDB